Skip to content

 3. You'll see active flows matching your search term

-Running Flows
+Running flows

-Run a Single Flow
+Run a single flow

 1. Find the flow in the list

-2. Click the Play button (▶️ icon)
+2. Click the Play button icon

-3. The flow will start executing
+3. The flow starts executing

 4. Watch the status change to "Running"